 Irish Quality Food and Drink Awards 2015, 2016 & 2017 – Judging Panel

-Judge for the Irish Quality Food and Drinks Awards for two years running.
+Judge for the Irish Quality Food and Drinks Awards for three years running.
 You can find full details on the awards here.
 All details are of course confidential

 The Irish Curry Awards 2016 & 2017 – Judging Panel